Mediation Rules:

 Small Claims

-Mediation will be held telephonically.
-Parties will receive notice from the court with the conference call number/ID in the mail.
-All parties will call in to the conference line at their scheduled date/time.
+Mediation will be held over the phone.
+Everyone will get a notice with the call-in number and access code.
+All parties will call in at their scheduled time.

 Telephonic Mediations